Analysis | No, there was not a secret scheme to swing Ohio to Biden (as evidenced by the fact that it didn’t)

 In summary, then, about 8 in 10 adults in Ohio are registered to vote, and older Ohioans were more likely to vote last year.
 No particular county stands out as unusual in terms of its turnout pattern by age.
 And, of course, Donald Trump won the state by about 8 percentage points.
 All in all, literally nothing here to suggest any effort to throw the state for Joe Biden.

-Unless you are Douglas Frank, the physicist who has become the go-to expert for those eager to argue that the 2020 election was stolen from Donald Trump.
+Unless you are Douglas Frank, the physicist who has become the go-to expert for those eager to argue that the 2020 election was stolen from Trump.

 Over the weekend, Trump made his triumphant return to electioneering by giving a speech in a windy field in Lorain, Ohio, a bit west of Cleveland.
 He focused heavily on his false and/or debunked and/or noncredible claims of rampant voter fraud, as he’s been doing for, what? nearly eight months now.
 But this rally included a little something extra for the various geeks in the audience: a presentation from Frank in which he laid out his evidence that the election was stolen for Biden, including, somehow, in Ohio.